 According to Equifax's latest National Consumer Credit Trends Report, the total balance for revolving home equity lines of credit (HELOCs) from January to July 2014 has reached a six-year high of $65.9 billion.
 That represents a year-over-year increase of 21.4% during the same time period.

 HELOCs have recently been rising in popularity, due to conditions in the housing and financial markets.
 Rising house prices over the last few years have helped homeowners to regain equity that they may have previously lost in their homes during the housing crash.

 Uses for Home Equity Loans

-Now that homeowners have equity, they can access it for many purposes, ranging from remodeling their homes to taking an exotic vacation if they choose.
-Some homeowners get tax breaks from the interest paid on their home equity loans, so they choose to take out a HELOC to pay for a new car, rather than a car loan.
+Now that homeowners have equity, they can access it for many purposes, ranging from remodeling their homes, paying for tuition, or buying a new car, to taking an exotic vacation if they choose.
+In the past, some homeowners got tax breaks from the interest paid on their home equity loans, but the Tax Cuts and Jobs Act eliminated this deduction in 2018.

 Consumers should exercise caution when tapping into home equity, since the length of the payback period may be much longer than that on a typical loan you would get for some of these purchases.

 Rising Interest Rates Make Cash-Out Refinancing Unattractive

 Recently, the financial markets have created some of the lowest interest rates on mortgages we have seen in decades.
 Unfortunately, interest rates have slowly begun to rise off their recent lows.

 People no longer want to access their equity through cash out refinances, since most people locked in the interest on their mortgages at rates that are lower than what they could refinance at today.